fpereiro/gotoB/tutorial.md

 Most web applications today use js to update its views.
 Some still rely on the server sending most of the HTML and CSS.

-gotoX takes a once radical, but today quite mainstream approach: it relies 100% on js to create and update its HTML and CSS.
-This means that gotoX is 100% reliant on js.
+gotoв takes a once radical, but today quite mainstream approach: it relies 100% on js to create and update its HTML and CSS.
+This means that gotoв is 100% reliant on js.

 ### Really, why js?